 Personal Data and Third Parties

-We only pass personal details onto third parties that EHT is required to by law or have a legitimate reason for doing so.
-For example if someone has made a Gift Aid Declaration to EHT, we are required to submit some personal data (title, name and address) to HRMC in order that EHT can reclaim UK tax on subscriptions and/or donations.
+We only pass personal details onto third parties that H&WEHT is required to by law or have a legitimate reason for doing so.
+For example if someone has made a Gift Aid Declaration to H&WEHT, we are sometimes required to submit some personal data (title, name and address) to HRMC in order that H&WEHT can reclaim UK tax on subscriptions and/or donations.

 Retention of Personal Information

-All personal information retained by EHT will be kept on file no longer than is necessary for our purposes.
-For example the HMRC requires EHT to retain information about Gift Aid for seven years.
+All personal information retained by H&WEHT will be kept on file no longer than is necessary for our purposes.
+For example the HMRC requires H&WEHT to retain information about Gift Aid for seven years.
 Details of those who sever their association with the Trust will be removed as soon as reasonably possible.

 Access Rights to Personal Data

-Anyone is entitled to ask for a copy of personal information held about them by the EHT and to have any inaccuracies corrected.
+Anyone is entitled to ask for a copy of personal information held about them by H&WEHT and to have any inaccuracies corrected.
 This will normally be provided free of charge unless the request is considered manifestly unfounded, excessive or repetitive.
 Disclosure will only be permitted to persons who have provided suitable identification.
-Please contact EHT for further details.
+Please contact H&WEHT for further details.

 Use of the web site